lumena-tech/delmonicos/w3f-grant-submission/delmonicos.md

 * It must be as **cheap** as possible to operate.
 The challenge is to meet the security requirements without having additonal costs or having to rely on external third-party.
 * It must be **easy to deploy**.
-* It must be **easily extensible**.
+* It must be **easily scalable**.
 Other parties should be able to join the networks without compromising the security of the infrastructure.

 Taking into account the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for